mxdvl/gudrid/README.md

-# Ariadne
+# Gudrid

-Navigate the Guardian’s threads
+Exploring the Guardian’s sprawling web of content.

 ---

-A project by @paperboyo & @mxdvl
+A project by @mxdvl with special assistance from @paperboyo